 Figure 8 depicts seeker time versus latency and Figure 9 depicts hider time versus latency.
-The x-axes and trendlines 608 609 are as for Figure 6, but the data and y-axes here are the seeker time in a round (Figure 8) and hider time in a round 610 (Figure 9).
-From Figure 8, the seeker time gets shorter with latency, meaning the player sees less of the opponent with 611 an increase in latency.
+The x-axes and trendlines are as for Figure 6, but the data and y-axes here are the seeker time in a round (Figure 8) and hider time in a round (Figure 9).
+From Figure 8, the seeker time gets shorter with latency, meaning the player sees less of the opponent with an increase in latency.
 The linear regression fits the means well, with R^2 0.96 and p < .001.
-As a take-away, an increase 612 in total latency by 100 milliseconds degrades seeker time by 1.5 seconds per minute.
-Contrast this to the hider time in 613 614 Figure 9.
+As a take-away, an increase in total latency by 100 milliseconds degrades seeker time by 1.5 seconds per minute.
+Contrast this to the hider time in Figure 9.
 The hider time is relatively constant with latency, as indicated by the mostly flat regression line.
-The linear 615 regression has an R^2 of only 0.34 and p = 0.1.
-This indicates that the ability of a player to hide from an opponent is not 616 significantly impacted by latency.
-617
+The linear regression has an R^2 of only 0.34 and p = 0.1.
+This indicates that the ability of a player to hide from an opponent is not significantly impacted by latency.

 Put together, latency would appear to have the strongest effect on navigation when a player is maneuvering to see an opponent but a much more limited effect on navigation when a player is avoiding being seen.
 As a possible explanation, for both roles, generally the best strategy is to stay near an obstacle since this lets a player peek/duck around the corner with relatively small movements.
 However, when an opponent is hiding around a distant pillar, the seeking player must move much further to get into position to see them, which, in turn, requires more movement (WASD) keypress actions.
+Assuming latency degrades performance for each keypress action, the cumulative effect of latency on the keypress actions means a greater decrease in seeker time than for hider time when there is latency.
+This finding also aligns to the preference of latency compensation techniques for first-person shooter games that favor giving the correct behavior for a shooter (akin to a seeker in our game) versus the target (akin to a hider in our game) [6].
+Note, this does not mean that seekers move less than hiders (in fact, both roles have the same action rate - see Section 5.6), but rather that more of the hider's actions are taken while already hidden in comparison to the seeker's actions which mostly occur while trying to spot the opponent.